renspringlea/ryba.ren/teddies.md

 layout: page
 ---

+## Cloudland

+- Everyone is welcome and accepted as they are
+- Love, caring and kindness
+- Supporting one another
+- Fun and games
+- Fairies, soft friends and family

+## Pink Bunny

+- Leader of the pack as she is responsible
+- Caring and comforting (gives the best cuddles)
+- Really good listener
+- Fave food is carrots
+- Best friend is Blue Bunny

+## Round-icorn

+- I am actually a Pegasus but love playing pretend as a unicorn
+- Unicorns are magical just like me
+- May favourite colour is all of the PINKS!
+- My besties are Roly Poly and Sprinkles
+- Our favourite activity is rolling down grass hills over and over again

+## Bun Bun

+I love bouncing all day love
+Gently stroke between my ears and down my nose, I'll fall asleep snoozing quietly I really like curling up and snuggling close
+You'll often find me snoozing in a sunny spot
+My bestie is Alanna's blue bunny that looks just like me!

 ## Gummy
 Gummy likes long sleep ins, gentle snoozes in the sun, cuddles and snacks.
 They like to snooze near others so that they can join in when they are awake but it's not rude if they fall asleep either.
 Gummy is loyal and snuggly.
 ![gummy.jpg](/assets/images/gummy.jpg){: width="400" }